-Zach concentrates his practice in construction-related disputes and specialises in complex domestic and international arbitration proceedings.
-He has advised clients on nearly every continent in connection with projects in the United States, Africa, the Middle East, and Latin America.
-Zach has represented owners, EPC contractors, and equipment manufacturers in disputes arising from a wide variety of construction projects including power plants, airports, commercial buildings, and other civil infrastructure works.

-Zach also regularly advises clients in connection with contract drafting and negotiation, contract administration, and dispute avoidance.
-While many of these matters have involved bespoke EPC and other construction contracts, he has significant experience with a large number of industry-standard agreements, such as FIDIC.
+Zach has also advised clients in connection with construction and infrastructure projects in the U.S., Africa, the Middle East, and Latin America.
+He has significant experience representing owners, contractors, and suppliers/subcontractors in connection with disputes arising from a wide variety of construction projects including power plants, airports, commercial buildings, and other civil infrastructure works.
+In addition to his disputes practice, Zach regularly counsels clients on contract drafting and negotiation, contract administration, and dispute avoidance.
+While many of these engagements involve bespoke EPC and other construction contracts, Zach has significant experience with a large number of industrystandard agreements, including FIDIC.